The police took my phone. When can I get it back?

 2. Does the phone have any relevant evidence on it?

 If your phone has relevant evidence on it, then the police are entitled to hold onto the phone until the completion of your matter.
 That is, until you are either acquitted of the charge or found guilty and sentenced.
 If acquitted, you are entitled to have your phone returned to you.
-If you are found guilty and sentenced, the phone is unlikely to be returned to you as it may be retained to preserve its evidentiary value in the event of an appeal or retrial.
+If you are found guilty and sentenced, the phone may be retained to preserve its evidentiary value in the event of an appeal or retrial.
 There is also the further risk that an order for forfeiture or destruction of the phone may be made at sentencing, even if it has no real evidentiary value, and this would result in the phone not being returned to you.

 3. Is there a risk of the phone being used in the commission of an offence?